A wide range of alcoholic beverages is served in the licensed area of food and beverage operations.

 What are the Wine Serving Rules

-While serving wine, attention must be given to these 4 important rules of wine serving,
+While serving wine, attention must be given to these 4 important rules:

 1. Right Glassware